This post was originally posted in June 2019 but I’ve updated my review a bit.

 This part is really cool: it actually measures the air temperature 20 times a second so that you don’t have to worry about overheating and damaging your hair.
 It will also decrease frizz and flyaways.
 There are four heat settings and three different speed settings.
-It also comes with several different magnetic attachments, including a smoothing nozzle which I really love.
+It also comes with several different magnetic attachments, including a smoothing nozzle and a new flyaway attachment which I really love.

 How Much Does It Cost?

-The Dyson Hairdryer retails for $399.
+The Dyson Hairdryer retails for $429.
 It isn’t cheap and rarely goes on sale.
 A good time to buy it is the Sephora VIB sale.
 Sometimes there are bundle deals.
-Right now it’s $371 at Wal-mart and that is the best price I’ve seen it for.

 How To Use The Dyson Hairdryer

-I’m including this video hair tutorial that I filmed last winter – it shows how I use the dryer – and then curl it afterward.
+I’m including this video hair tutorial that I filmed last winter – it shows how I use the dryer – and then curl it afterward to achieve that Dyson airwrap look.
 The styling concentrator also helps to direct air flow.